 In today’s national conversation, which lately seems more like a countrywide schoolyard brawl with citizens hurling insults and memes, it can be challenging to explore complex ideas.
 Politics and religion, especially, can raise hackles of anger where there should be openness and understanding.
 Many teachers try to steer clear of these “touchy” topics in the interest of keeping the peace.
-But there is nothing peaceful about ignoring and avoiding those events that have formed–and continue to shape–our country’s history.
+But ignoring and avoiding events that have formed–and continue to shape–our country’s history only postpones the inevitable debate.
+We need a way to discuss our history without rancor.

 The American History classroom, rather, should be an engaging and robust place to explore these ideas.
 And when teachers introduce primary sources into the conversation, the dynamic changes dramatically.